calender

 Garlic

-Contains compounds that boost immunity and may also repel mosquitoes due to its sulfur content.
+Supports immunity and may help repel mosquitoes due to its sulphur compounds.

 Vitamin C-Rich Foods